NextronSystems/analysis-cockpit-manual/maintenance/backup.rst

     .. warning::
         Installing a configuration backup of an earlier Analysis Cockpit Release Version is not supported and may fail.
-The currently installed version is 3.5.6.
 The version of the configuration backup can be found in the file name.
         The backup's file name has the following pattern: ``analysis_cockpit_%VERSION%_backup_%DATE%.sql.gz``

 .. figure:: ../images/cockpit_backup-and-restore.png